rob550-docs/rob550-docs.github.io/docs/botlab/mbot-system-setup-Pi5.md

     ```

     {: .highlight }
-    The web app should now be available!
-You don't have to re-run any of these steps; the web app will automatically start when you start the robot.

-    {: .note }
-    You can use the web app by going to your browser and typing in the robot’s IP address. <br>
+    You can use the web app by going to your browser and typing in the robot’s IP address.
-    If the firmware is flashed and the serial server is running, you should be able to drive the robot through the webapp.
-Toggle drive mode on then use the keys WSQE to drive the robot.
+    - If the firmware is flashed and the serial server is running, you should be able to drive the robot through the webapp.
+Toggle "Drive Mode" on then use the keyboard `W-S-Q-E` to drive the robot.
+    - You don't have to re-run any of these steps, the web app will automatically start when you start the robot.
+And to save space, you can now safely delete all the web app related code by running:
+    ```bash
+    $ cd ~/mbot_ws
+    $ rm mbot_web_app-v1.3.0.tar.gz
+    $ rm -r mbot_web_app-v1.3.0/
+    ```

 5. **Fork** [MBot Autonomy](https://gitlab.eecs.umich.edu/rob550-f24/mbot_autonomy) to your group and **then clone** the forked code to Pi5, then install the MBot Autonomy code
 ```bash